Saturday, October 23, 2021

 Rick said, "I'm sorry, but implications of our self-interest are always subservient to the interest of pleasing God in the whole of scripture, and plainly commanded as such, and to place our self-interest on equal grounds with pleasing God I believe is shown to be actually heretical based on traditional interpretations."

 This is a common misunderstanding and is hardest to grasp.
-God's highest glory and our greatest joy are not in competition or opposed to each other and we can only do one or the other.
+God's highest glory and our greatest joy are not in competition or opposed to each other or that we can only do one or the other.
 So there are no "equal grounds."
 They are tied together but not equal because everything must start with God.
 Nothing happens if God were not all glorious.
 However, our greatest joy is God's highest glory.
 The more we exalt him - recognize His glory - the more we experience Him as He is and the greater our joy becomes.
 Joy is the result of recognizing and acting upon God's greatness - His infinite glory.
 We find him to be our greatest joy when we lift him up (glorify him) as the highest/greatest (most delightful) being of all beings or things and the only one worthy of our honor and greatest delight.
 This is not an "either/or" scenario.
 God's glory and our delight in God go hand in hand but in that order.
 It always must start with God, not us.
 If God were not the greatest of all beings, we would not and could not find the great joy that is God himself.
 And we are wired this way because this is how God designed us, so we might share in His glory as He does as Father and Son in by and through the Spirit.
 To enjoy God most we have to be most like Him without being God i.e. we are in His image.

 Rick said: